firefart/isp_stats/README.md

 The setup runs [speedtest-cli](https://github.com/sivel/speedtest-cli) every hour and collects the stats from the nearest [speedtest.net](http://www.speedtest.net/) server.
 The data is written into a time series database ([InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/)) and displayed in a preconfigured dashboard using [Grafana](http://grafana.org/).
 You can also export all data from the dashboard as CSV for further offline processing.

+**Hint:** If you want to use a raspberry and have a fast internet connection (>100Mbps) you need an external USB to Gigabit Ethernet adapter as the ethernet interface on the raspberry is only 100Mbs.

 ## Using Ansible
 * Install Ansible: http://docs.ansible.com/ansible/intro_installation.html#installing-the-control-machine
 * edit `ansible/hosts` and change IP address